Ciel-Gao/KRAFTY/README.md

 ## Files
 1. Simulation/
-  - The R scripts in this folder generate the simulation experiments.
+  - The R scripts in this folder gives the simulation experiments.
 Files starting with `SimulationPlot_` produce plots for the simulation results.
-The `.RData` files contain saved simulation outputs.
+The `.RData` files contain saved simulation data.

 2. Real data analysis/
   - This folder contains an R script for the real data analysis.